sabian147/DE300/Homework_1/README.md

 *Part 4: Histograms and Box-Cox Transformation*

 This section evaluates the skewness of NUMBER_OF_SEATS and CAPACITY_IN_POUNDS using histograms and applies the Box-Cox transformation.
+It adds one to each dataset to ensure no 0 values.
 It includes four histograms (before and after) and skewness values before and after transformation.

 *Part 5: Feature Engineering and Visualization*